elena/python-wiki-replica/README.md

 I am extremely keen to publish this work.
 My responsibilities on the Linux Australia steering committee and teaching the ANU Computing students are ramping up this week (in addition to my full-time senior software engineering/architecting day-job), but this work is still a priority so I will keep chipping away.

-I have the teaching of Bent Flyvbjerg at the fore of my mind.
+I have the teaching of Bent Flyvbjerg at the fore of my mind (and also I'm currently reading [Working in Public](https://press.stripe.com/working-in-public) by Nadia Eghbal, so suffice to say this is fresh in my mind too).

 ---